B.Sc. 1974; Environmental Sciences, University of East Anglia, Norwich, United Kingdom

 Ph.D.
 1984; Geology, The Pennsylvania State University, University Park, PA

-Note: Dr. Booth will be retiring soon and is therefore not taking on any more graduate students.
+Note: Dr. Booth retired from NIU in 2014 and is therefore not taking on any more graduate students.

-* Analysis of groundwater flow systems and their application to groundwater resource evaluation and protection and environmental siting problems: Currently we are completing a research project involving modeling and delineation of recharge and shallow aquifer systems in DeKalb County, Illinois, a largely rural area experiencing rapid urban development.
+* Analysis of groundwater flow systems and their application to groundwater resource evaluation and protection and environmental siting problems.

 * Past research conducted with students has covered a broad range of aquifer studies and environmental hydrogeological problems: See list of graduate student theses and dissertations